Let us know if you agree to cookies

 • our employee code of conduct

-• our internal systems of control and assurance, including training, standard operating procedures, performance reporting and review
+• our internal systems of control and assurance.
+This includes training, standard operating procedures, performance reporting and review

 • our travel and expenses policy and booking systems

-• the gifts and hospitality policy provides guidance as to how any gifts or hospitality offered to employees, partners and board members should be dealt with and reported
+• the gifts and hospitality policy provides guidance as to how employees, partners and board members should deal with and report any gifts or hospitality they are offered

 • any employee, partner or board member who is offered gifts or hospitality should record this on the gifts and hospitality register (whether they accept or decline)